-Being a working mother has meant experiencing emotional turmoil and a good amount of struggle in trying to achieve work-life balance.
-In the present COVID-19 lockdown situation, what was difficult earlier feels even more impossible, and I realised that I needed to think out of the box to devise interesting ways to attain not just work-life balance, but also home-life balance.
+Working moms often experience emotional turmoil and a good amount of struggle in trying to achieve work-life balance.
+However, the COVID-19 lockdown has meant that what was difficult earlier for working moms – feels even more impossible.
+So, I realised that I needed to think out of the box to devise interesting ways to attain not just work-life balance, but also home-life balance.

 My 5-year-old kid feels frustrated about staying at home all day and not being allowed to mingle with other kids.
 She keeps saying, “I am bored, can I go and play outside?
 Will you play with me? “, the list goes on.
 The other day when I was attending an important work call, she ran into the room crying.
 My instant response was to say, “Will you please keep quiet and leave the room? ” I realised that I shouldn’t have reacted like that and was overcome by guilt.
 But at that point in time, I felt so overwhelmed by the new way of working, the work pressure and pending household chores, that it all got to me and pushed me to the verge of breaking down.
 Besides, I was also aware that I was getting into needless arguments with my husband over just about everything.
 It seemed like I couldn’t accept that he was reading the newspaper or was on the phone when I was cooking or folding clothes.
 I didn’t know why I wasn’t able to keep in mind the fact that he was on a break after having finished his set of the chores.